 62 Battleship Place, Camden, NJ 08103

-Take part in honoring the New Jersey residents lost during 9/11 by visiting this beautiful memorial that overlooks directly where the tours once stood across the Hudson.
+Take part in honoring the New Jersey residents lost during 9/11 by visiting this beautiful memorial that overlooks directly where the towers once stood across the Hudson.
 The impressive monument is a spot to reflect, remember, and teach our children about our country’s past.

 1 Audrey Zapp Drive, Jersey City, NJ 07305

-Our New Jersey landmark list would be complete without the New Jersey State House in Trenton.
+Our New Jersey landmark list wouldn’t be complete without the New Jersey State House in Trenton.
 This location is full of rich history, art, and architecture and is one of the best places to learn about our state.
 State House Tours are Monday through Friday.

 125 W State Street, Trenton, NJ 08608